 Dragonflies and damselflies make good targets in the dog days of summer.
 They're readily available in the yard around our house, so I don't need to leave the air conditioning for long.
 I'm still learning to identify the common species in the area so I put together this pictorial guide.
 It shows full views to help easily identify the species.
+All images from The Woodlands or nearby areas in Montgomery County.

 Dragonfly mating is unusual by human standards ;-) The Female is green and the male is blue.
 This is from 2016 in our neighborhood with the big lens and D810A camera.